-pause() tells the Chibi Chip to wait and not do anything.
-The number inside the () parenthesis tells how long to wait in milliseconds.
-In our blink code, pause(1000) instructs the Chibi Chip to wait 1000 milliseconds, or 1 second.
+The pause block tells the Chibi Chip to wait and not do anything.
+The number inside the number box tells it how long to wait in milliseconds.
+In our blink code, pause 1000 means wait 1000 milliseconds, or 1 second.

-Remember: there are 1000 milliseconds in 1 second!
+Take note!
+There are 1000 milliseconds in 1 second.

 The Chibi Chip goes so quickly from one instruction to the next that if we don't tell it to pause, everything blurs together!
 The smaller the delay, the faster things will go.
-Looking at the loop function again, this is what's happening:

-After going through all four steps one-by-one, the Chibi Chip will go back to step 1 and repeat.
-And this is what makes the LED light blink!
+After going through all four steps one-by-one, the Chibi Clip will go back to step 1 and repeat.
+This is what makes your LED light blink!